itsalfredakku/rxops-uikit/docs/design-system/migration-semantic-first.md

 ## Overview

-This guide helps you migrate from the traditional "styling-first" approach to the new "semantic-first" approach in the RxOps UI library.
+This guide helps you migrate from the traditional "styling-first" approach to the new "semantic-first" approach in the RxOpslibrary.
 The semantic-first approach reduces component complexity while improving accessibility and developer experience.

 ## Migration Philosophy